Zuikyo/iOS-System-Symbols/README.md

 That's the meaning of this repository, to share these system symbols.

+**update**: Since iOS 10, iOS firmware are not encrypted, so we can get symbols from firmware now.

 ## How to use

 1. When you need to symbolicate a crash report, check the `Code Type` and `OS Version` section.
 Such as:`Code Type:       ARM-64`